liblaber/java-sdk-template/README.md

     1. Update your `LIBLAB_GITHUB_TOKEN` actions secret to a new token that has access to all your existing SDK repos, as well as this new one.

-    1. Update your config file with field values required for publishing
+    1. Update your config file with the field values required for publishing:

         1. [`groupId`](https://developers.liblab.com/cli/config-file-overview-language/#groupid) with the value of your approved Central Repository namespace
         2. [`githubRepoName`](https://developers.liblab.com/cli/config-file-overview-language/#githubreponame) with the name of the target SDK repo
-        3. [`homepage`](https://developers.liblab.com/cli/config-file-overview-language/#homepage) with the valid homepage URL of the SDK
+        3. [`homepage`](https://developers.liblab.com/cli/config-file-overview-language/#homepage) with the valid public URL of the SDK homepage

 1. Run the GitHub Action `Generate SDKs using liblab` in the Control Repo that builds the SDK, and raises a PR against this target SDK Repo.
 This will be triggered automatically when you commit and push the update to the liblab config file.